-If you live in one of these major cities, the odds of you being able to make in out during a mandatory excavation or large-scale disaster are pretty small.
+If you live in one of these major cities, the odds of being able to make in out during a mandatory excavation or large-scale disaster are pretty small.

+Should I stay or Should I go?
 Why would you want to leave your home?

-This is often a question I receive from people who don’t understand preparedness and in some cases even from those who have a pretty good grasp on survival topics – there are those who absolutely refuse to leave during any circumstance.
+This is often a question I receive from people who don’t understand preparedness and in some cases even from those who have a pretty good grasp on survival topics – there are those who absolutely refuse to leave their home during any circumstance.

-Knowing when it’s time to leave:
+Escaping Urban Prison Camps: Knowing when it’s time to leave

 In order to safely bug out, you need to be aware of what’s going on around you, especially if you live in one of the large urban centers.
 Your best bet for survival during an evacuation causing disaster is not getting caught in the chaos – that means being able to make your escape BEFORE the shit hits the fan.